Why You Should Start Your Day With High Caffeine Tea Instead of Coffee

 Drinking coffee is an integral part of many individuals' mornings.
 It is a legendary energy drink that can help conquer even the longest days.
 But there are many reasons why people want to replace coffee with tea.
 Some find coffee drinks too acidic to stomach while others feel wired and restless after just one cup.
 Tea is a great alternative because it is formulated to deliver a more subtle, yet powerful energy boost.
 Caffeinated teas are also available in a wide variety of flavors and strengths so it’s easy to pick the ones that are the best fit for you.

 Tea packs a punch when it comes to health benefits.
 Different types of tea can prevent serious illness such as heart disease and cancer, increase relaxation and boost energy.
 Tea drinkers extol the uplifting effects of tea for good reason.
 Tea offers the pick-me-up you need without the side effects of a mid-day crash or feeling jittery.
 Read on to find out how you can replace coffee with tea and get the scoop on some of the highest caffeine teas out there.
+Looking for an energy kick?
+Check out our collection of high caffeine teas right here.

 How Much Caffeine Is in Tea?